nutt318/Ubuntu-Redis-Config/README.md

 # Ubuntu-Redis-Config
 This guide is for Ubuntu 20.04 and running Redis with multiple instances.
-I'll also include a section to setup Firewalld.
+I'll also include a section to setup firewall rules for ufw.

 ### Notes:
 ****This guide assumes your running as root*</br>